georgeAkonjom/Permutation-combination-calc/README.md

 # Permutation-combination-calc
-A permutation and combin,ation calculator written in python.
+A permutation and combination calculator written in python.
 I'm bored.